 You will see these statuses in your Live Claims Feed.
 Navigate to Billing > Live Claims Feed.
 Billing St will be near the top of the gray shaded area; under your offices and just above the payer name search box.

 Once you select your date range, if you click on the blue Calculate Counts button, the system will fill in the colored bubbles to let you see a count of how many claims are in that particular status at that time.

 Your DrChrono account will have many common pre-populated billing statuses listed.
 Depending on your workflow, you may or may not use all of these.
 The ones below the gray line below (under the shortlist that ends with "other"), can be rearranged, or hidden from view if you would like.
-Here is a link to an article that will show you how to create additional or custom billing statuses for your practice.
+Here is a link to an article showing you how to create additional or custom billing statuses for your practice.